puutaro/CommandClick/md/developer/js_interface/JsCsv/filter.md

 ## Result

-filterd tsv instance with tag, also header
+Save filterd tsv instance with tag, also header

 ex1)